-To mitigate, in March 2024 the government introduced the Fast-Track Approvals Bill.
-The intention is to set up a permanent fast-track approvals regime, streamlining among other things, resource consents, and authorities and approvals required for certain projects under various other legislation; its coverage includes infrastructure, housing and renewable energy projects of significant regional or national benefits.
-The Bill passed its first reading and is currently with the Environment Committee which is due to report on 7 September 2024.
+The Fast-track Approvals Act 2024 received assent on 23 December 2024.
+The intention of the Act is to set up a fast-track approvals regime, streamlining among other things, resource consents, and authorities and approvals required for certain projects under various other legislation; its coverage includes infrastructure, housing and renewable energy projects of significant regional or national benefits.
+The Act contains a schedule (Schedule 2) which lists 150 projects for which a substantive consent application can be made directly to the Environmental Protection Authority.
+These projects include a number of infrastructure, housing and development, renewable energy and mining projects.

 Separately, the government has begun to require councils to submit quarterly data for building consents and code compliance certificates, to be published by the Ministry of Business, Innovation and Employment; applications for such consents and certificates must be completed within 20 working days, but anecdotally this timeframe tends to be exceeded.
-Processing times for quarter one 2024 were published the week of 29 April 2024.
+Quarter four for 2024 is the most recently published quarter.